 Searching the Website with Google

-If you are looking for additional functionality other than a standard search option on the website but do not want to pay for the advanced search feature, you can certainly use Google.
+If you are looking for additional functionality other than a standard search option on the website but do not want to pay for the advanced search feature, use Google.
 Simply type site: dribbble.com at the beginning of your query to find candidates with the required skills, in the right location, and with sufficient experience.

 There are several ways of posting jobs valid for 30 days on Dribbble.
 The posting fee starts at $400USD per ad.

 User profile displays the following information: designer’s name, location, brief biography, links to social networks, and personal website.
 In the top left corner, you will find links to the screenshots, projects (shot collections), and subscribers.
 There are as well the lists of subscribed-to designers, favorite shots, tags used, and skills, indicated.

 Screenshots and projects are examples of work that demonstrate the candidate’s potential.
 They often lead to a more detailed entry in the designer’s portfolio.
 After picking the candidate, look through his/her lists and who he/she is subscribed to to find similar designers.
 If a candidate is currently available there is a green “Hire Me” button in the top right corner of the profile.

 Just like Dribbble, Behance is a place for designers to showcase their work.
 Acquired by Adobe for 150 million dollars in December 2012 companies like Apple and Facebook use Behance search to recruit designers.
 The main difference from Dribbble is a detailed description of work experience indicated by many designers.
 You can find this information on the left side of their profiles.
 Besides, Behance search provides more free filters.
 Here you may find many experts in the field of architecture and photography.
 Unlike Dribbble, which does not have that many professionals in this area.